 Apps allow your children to learn and connect with friends.
 They can also put your children’s privacy and safety at risk.

-“Parents should always research apps first,” says Alissa Haycraft, MSN, RN, CPNP, clinical lead of the Family Resource Center at St. Louis Children’s Hospital.
+“Parents should always research apps first,” says Alissa Haycraft, MSN, RN, CPNP, clinical lead of the Center for Families Resource Library at St. Louis Children’s Hospital.
 “Read through disclaimers, privacy policies and reviews.
 Test apps out before your children use them.”

 Here are some safety tips for every age: